famished-tiger/Skeem/README.md

 ## Usage
 Once the gem is installed, the `skeem` executable can be used.
-It allows to run the interpreter from the command line.
+It allows to run the interpreter from a REPL console or from the command line.
+Another way to interact with the Skeem interpreter is to embed it in your Ruby code.

 ### Launching a REPL session
 To start a REPL (Read-Eval-Print-Loop) session, just type: